 Lakes Entrance is where the Gippsland Lakes system opens into Bass Strait.
 The entrance and bar can be extremely dangerous given certain conditions, whilst strong tidal influences are experienced in this area.
 Mariners are requested to contact the local coastguard on VHF channel 16 prior to passage inwards/outwards across the bar.
-The channels listed below can be viewed for detail including the positions of aids to navigation at "Waterways Online" on the Gippsland Ports website at https://www.gippslandports.vic.gov.au/boating/waterways-online/ footbridge.
-Short-term berthing is available adjacent to public jetties and boardwalks along the foreshore.
+The channels listed below can be viewed for detail including the positions of aids to navigation at "Waterways Online" on the Gippsland Ports website at; Waterways Online - Gippsland Ports